Dow Plunges After Donald Trump ‘Orders’ U.S. Companies To Cease Doing Business With China

 The stock market is not reacting well to Trump’s tweets.
 The Dow Jones Industrial Average cratered following the president’s threats, dropping 500 points, according to CNBC.

-Nvidia and Broadcom shares dropped around five percent, Apple shares dropped more than four percent, and VanEck Vectors Semiconductor ETF (SMH) shares dropped 3.7 percent.
+Nvidia and Broadcom shares dropped around five percent, Apple shares dropped more than four percent and VanEck Vectors Semiconductor ETF (SMH) shares dropped 3.7 percent.

-Via Twitter, CNBC added that Amazon, Fed Ex, and UPS shares are also dropping — UPS shares slid 3.7 percent, Amazon shares dropped 1.48 percent, and Fed Ex shares dropped 2.37 percent.
+Via Twitter, CNBC added that Amazon, Fed Ex and UPS shares are also dropping — UPS shares slid 3.7 percent, Amazon shares dropped 1.48 percent and Fed Ex shares dropped 2.37 percent.

 Trump’s message for American companies doing business with China came following yet another attack on the Federal Reserve and its chairman Jerome Powell, and following China’s decision to slap tariffs on $75 billion worth of American goods.

-Trump has long criticized the Federal Reserve, urging it to cut interest rates, and suggesting that it is to blame for the economic issues the country is facing.
+Trump has long criticized the Federal Reserve, urging it to cut interest rates, and suggesting that it is to blame for economic issues the country is facing.

 ➡️ The S&P is off nearly 2%